Nation's Capital Norton Owners -- A History 1982-1999

 The last year of the millennium will find us hosting the National Rally once again, at the same location (Buena Vista, VA) as the National we hosted in 1988.
 It promises to be another enjoyable event, with great roads to ride and Norton afficionados from all over the country in attendance.

-The ’90s also brought the internet, and we jumped on board with a home page and e-mail. http://new.blairchapman.com/ncno is our web site and firstname.lastname@example.org is our e-mail address.
+The ’90s also brought the internet, and we jumped on board with a home page and e-mail. http://www.ncno.org is our web site and email@example.com is my e-mail address.

 After more than fifteen years, what strikes me about NCNO is our greatest asset, the people who make up our group.
 Not only the ones mentioned above, but the people who continue to make NCNO better.
 People like Chris Greenbacker, who always leads us down some interesting roads.
 Like Bob McKeever, who raced Nortons at Daytona in the ’40s and the ’80s and ’90s.
 (Bob will tell you that real Nortons have one cylinder).
 Like Dave Gerberding, who turns out incredible meals from our homemade Hogslayer II cooker.
 Like George Ade, who spent countless hours on the phone soliciting new members.
 Like Jeremy Keller, Fred Barnes, Mark Burkhardt, Mike Anikis, and Burt Upchurch, whose musings in the Flyer have kept us all entertained.
 Like Joe Prandoni, Tom Barrett, George Hinkle, Jeff Burns and Marc Bouchard who have kept the books.
 Like Jim Seimer, Steve Paleos, Bob & Tari Norum, Andy Lee and Lynn Rasmussen, who have opened their homes & their pools for us.
 Like ‘Alligator’ Allard, who makes a mean jambalaya gumbo.
 Like Patsy Burns and Linda Findley who keep us supplied with things that say Norton.
 Like members Dave Hepner, Michael Bolton, Alan Pion, and Dave Connors who always show up and help out.
 Like Robert Patch, who does DJ duty at our rallys.
 Like former members who keep in touch from California, Colorado and New York.
 Like active members who live in Philadelphia, Richmond, Roanoke, Front Royal, Western Md. and West Virginia.
 Like everybody who volunteers their time, whether it be a ride, meeting, show, race or rally.
 It’s simply amazing that the enjoyment of riding a 25-year-old machine can generate the spirit and enthusiasm to bring together so many people from all walks of life.